Masters Equipment & Rules

 The full rules and details can be found in the respective Competition Guides:

-Starting with the 2020-2021 season, FIS and U.S. Ski & Snowboard have prohibited wax products containing fluorocarbons from use in all sanctioned competitions.
+FIS and U.S. Ski & Snowboard prohibit wax products containing fluorocarbons from use in all sanctioned competitions.
 Initial testing if any for Masters would be testing for a threshold, as it is understood that existing equipment may already have fluorocarbon wax exposure.

 For more information on the ban see usskiandsnowboard.org/fluorocarbon-wax-ban

-It is RECOMMENDED that Masters use helmets that meet the FIS standards for all U.S. Ski & Snowboard GS, SG and DH competitions.
+Starting this season (2021-2022) it is NOW REQUIRED that Masters use helmets that meet the FIS standards for FIS and U.S. Ski & Snowboard Masters GS, SG and DH competitions.